-The 13th SAR International Conference on Artistic Research will take place from March 30th to April 1st, 2022, for the first time in Germany at the Bauhaus-Universität Weimar.
+The 13th SAR International Conference on Artistic Research will take place from 30 June till 3 July 2022, for the first time in Germany at the Bauhaus-Universität Weimar.
 The conference will consist of a 24-hour online event and three days of live, on-site events in Weimar.
 The SAR 2022 conference will present the state of the art in Artistic Research, as critically responding to the Frascati Manual and the Vienna Declaration on Artistic Research: excellent research through means of high-level artistic practice and reflection; an epistemic inquiry, directed towards increasing knowledge, insight, understanding and skills.
 The declaration also states that artistic research fulfils the five criteria for research as defined in the OECD framework document for research, the Frascati Manual.
 With this document, the artistic research community has taken an important step towards a broader recognition of artistic research worldwide.
 The SAR 2022 conference program will give special attention to creating spaces of inclusivity and diversity.
 Submissions from BIPoC (Black, Indigenous, and People of Color), persons with disabilities, and from LGBTQIA+ communities are especially encouraged.

 Artistic Research is in a unique position to confront uncertainty.
 The dire grievances brought on by Covid-19 and the climate crisis demand more than utopic gestures or hopeful technologies.
 Challenged by the tensions of our times, Artistic Researchers are tasked with applying diverse forms of embodied knowledge to craft new tools for post-crisis conviviality and radical kindness.
 We are seeking future-oriented responses to current social, cultural, ecological and economic challenges through the manifold means of high-level practice and reflection in the arts.
 The conference proposes three attractors to advance understanding of artistic research and stimulate new collaborative capacities and interdisciplinary scholarship.